-Aishwarya Rai Bachchan & Priyanka Chopra In No Mood To PATCH-UP; Their Latest Move Hints So!
+Aishwarya Rai Bachchan & Priyanka Chopra In No Mood To PATCH UP; Their Latest Move Hints So!

 From the time, women step into the world of showbiz, they have been pitted against each other on the grounds of superficial and sometimes personal matters.
 The gossip-vine is abuzz with strong whispers that the rivalry between Aishwarya Rai Bachchan and Priyanka Chopra is not going to stop anytime soon.

 The oldest competitors who started off their career in a similar manner post receiving the title of Miss World have found another medium to compete.
 Want to know more about it?
-For that, you need to check out the above slides-
+For that, you need to check out the above slides:

 Aishwarya vs Priyanka